Umar-Kamani/Graph_theory_summative_discrete_maths/README.md

-# Graph generator and Analyser
+# Graph generator

-This is a small Python script that generates a random undirected graph and analyzes two of its structural properties: whether it is connected and whether it contains an Euler circuit or not. it then produces an output of the graph in the terminal if it has a Euler circuit.
+The graph generator is a python script that generates a random undirected graph, analyzes its structural properties to check whether it contains a Euler circuit or not. it then produces an output of the graph in the terminal if it has a Euler circuit.
+The script also calculates the empirical probability that a random connected graph is also Eulerian and displays that value.

 ## Overview